Introduction

 by Sally Wang

 This lesson covers the basics and key elements of pytorch in comparison with keras.
-In the hands on tutorial, annual mean meterology from MERRA2 is used to predict the annual surface PM2.5 over China during 2000-2017.
+In the hands on tutorial, annual mean meterology from MERRA2, a NASA global reanalysis dataset based on space-based observations (Modern-Era Retrospective analysis for Research and Applications), is used to predict the annual surface PM2.5 over China during 2000-2017.
 The goal of this project is to see whether we can use annual meteorology (surface temperature, RH, precipitation, surface pressure, 10-m U wind and 10-m V wind) to predict/explain annual surface PM2.5 concentration.

 To challenge bootcamp participants, this exercise asks participants to try and add a 1-D convolutional layer (with kernel_size of 2, no padding, stride=1) before the fully connected layer to try to see whether the model performance improves after including a convolutional layer.
 If not, why?